Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Learn how to make a scarf top and sew yourself a flattering, comfortable top with this easy and quick batwing top tutorial!
 All it takes is a nice scarf and a couple of stitches.

 How to make a scarf top

-I’ve always admired those loose, comfy batwing tops I’ve seen all around at summer and always thought they’re so complicated to make, for some reason.
+Have you ever wondered how to make a scarf top?
+I’ve always admired those loose, comfy batwing sleeve tops I’ve seen all around in summer.
+But always thought they’re so complicated to make for some reason.
 So I was afraid to try and sew up one of these beauties.
-But then I went shopping and saw this pretty scarf and decided to experiment a little with a batwing top tutorial.
-Because I like fun projects, even the challenging ones.
-And this was a challenging project, not because of the stitching but the fabric.
-It was way to lightweight for my skills and it posed a few issues, so instead of spending 20-30 minutes to sew up this top, I spent about an hour.
-Not bad though!
+But one day I went out shopping for accessories and saw this pretty scarf.
+And I decided to experiment a little with a batwing top and learn how to make a top out of a scarf.
+This lovely top looks like a batwing blouse but made without a complicated pattern.

 I like fun projects, even the challenging ones!
 And turning a scarf into a top was a pretty challenging project for me but not because of the stitching but the type of fabric.
 The scarf was way too lightweight and hard to handle for my skills and it posed a few issues, so instead of spending 20-30 minutes for sewing up this batwing top, I spent about an hour.
 Not bad though!
 As a side note please excuse the photos, I was running a cold and also just experimented with a new hair color which made me look like a scary alien.
 So please try and focus on the top instead of the person lol.

 Other posts you might like: